 It's also a good choice for authors who already have a well-established workflow with specific API providers and don't want to change their toolchain.

-EPOS-AI is the better choice for authors who want a complete writing platform rather than a configurable framework.
-If you need AI editing at multiple levels, automatic character consistency checking, print-ready manuscript export, and publishing assistance — features that NovelCrafter simply doesn't offer — then EPOS-AI delivers more value.
-It's also the clear choice for European authors who need GDPR-compliant data storage, since your manuscript stays on Swiss servers rather than being routed through US-based API providers.
+EPOS-AI may fit authors who want a connected writing and editing workspace rather than a highly configurable framework.
+If you need AI editing at multiple levels, automatic character consistency checking, print-ready manuscript export, and publishing assistance, features that NovelCrafter simply doesn't offer, then EPOS-AI delivers more value.
+It is also a clear choice for European authors who need GDPR-compliant project storage.
+Permanent project data is stored on encrypted servers in Zug and Zurich.
+Content required for individual AI requests is transmitted to an external commercial AI service for processing.
+EPOS-AI does not use manuscripts for its own model training.

 Try EPOS-AI free for 7 days